 The Certificate of Completion (CCL) in Speech Language Pathology Assistant is designed to provide comprehensive academic and practical education and training for Speech-Language Pathology Assistants.
-The program provides training in working with speech and language disordered adults and children, including bilingual populations.
-The program content is based upon the recommendations of the American Speech-Language-Hearing Association (ASHA) and the Arizona State Licensure Statue for Speech Language Pathology Assistants.
-In addition to work in the classroom, the program provides students with the opportunity to gain practical experience in working with clients/patients in a variety of settings under the direction and supervision of an ASHA certified speech-language pathologist.
+The program provides curriculum and clinical experience in working with individuals with communication disorders across the lifespan.
+The program content is aligned with the American Speech-Language-Hearing Association (ASHA) guidelines and the Arizona State License Statute for Speech Language Pathology Assistants.
+In addition to work in the classroom, the program provides students with the opportunity to gain practical experience in working with clients under the direction and supervision of an ASHA certified speech-language pathologist.
 An Associate in Applied Science (AAS) in Speech Language Pathology Assistant is also available.

 This program is not eligible for Title IV Federal Financial Aid.

 Students must earn a grade of C or better in all courses within the program.

 Students must meet all applicable state and/or national license and/or certification requirements to practice as a Speech Language Pathology Assistant.
 Please visit state and national governing bodies for specific licensing/certification requirements.

 Waiver of License/Certification Guarantee:

 Formal admission or graduation from the Speech Language Pathology Assistant (SLPA) Program does not guarantee obtaining a license to practice as an SLPA.
 License requirements and the subsequent procedures are the exclusive right and responsibility of the state and/or national licensing/certifying bodies.
 Students must satisfy the requirements of the SLPA Practice Act: Statutes, Rules and Regulations, independently of any college or school requirements for graduation.

 This pathway map will help you gain the expertise needed to:

 - Abide by state and national scope of practice.